marcinkaluza/tfworkshop/exercises/exercise-1/README.md

 On the top left corner Cloud9 icon, select Preferences and go to Experimental, turn auto-save On.

 ### Disable AWS Temporary Credentials
-On the top left corner Cloud9 icon, select Preferences and go to XXXXX and disable AWS temporary credentials.
+On the top left corner Cloud9 icon, select Preferences, go to AWS Resources and disable AWS managed temporary credentials.

 ### Clone Github repository